On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: Additional experiment details

-\textbf{Statistical Significance.} We report the return average, variance average, return median and total running time for 10 environments for Cartpole and Acrobot environments.
-By comparing with DQN algorithm without personalization, we can validate the linear speed up in running time.
+We report the return average, variance average, return median and total running time for 10 environments for Cartpole and Acrobot environments.
 Among all algorithms, our PFedDQN-Rep achieves the best return average and median, with top variance and running time, as summarized in Tables~\ref{table:additionalresult} and~\ref{table:additionalresultacro}.
 We also provide a zoom-in shortened plot for both environments to show the quick adaptation speed when sharing representations as in Figure~\ref{fig:shortgraoh}.

-\textbf{Personalization.} To validate that the personalization is reached, we first compute the cosine similarity matrix of transition probabilities in both environments.
-After the algorithm converges, we compute the cosine similarity matrix of policy layer (last layer) in the neuron network in Figures~\ref{fig:cartheatall} and~\ref{fig:acroheatall}.
-We notice that while the nearby agents might share similarity in their policy, personalization is reached corresponds to their transition probabilities.
-The shared representation layer stay identical.